tomdeforest/tomdeforest.github.io/_posts/2023-09-23-enjoy-the-journey.md

 The answer so far has been, “No, Tom.
 You cannot start a successful business.
 You can’t even manage to keep succulents alive.”

 Last year, I fell into a rut at work.
 I have a really good job.
 I work with great people.
 I have good benefits.
 The cause is worthy.
-But lost focus and forgot why I’m there.
+But I lost focus and forgot why I’m there.

 And so, I decided to make another go at entrepreneurship.
 This time, to increase my chances of success, I teamed up with a friend of mine to do the free [Start and Grow Your Business program](https://www.churchofjesuschrist.org/self-reliance/course-materials/starting-and-growing-my-business?lang%253Deng).